DinglingH/food-recommendation/README.md

 And we will only build recommendations for these active users.

 ### Models & Algorithms
 Many libraries offer Collaborative Filtering Algorithm implementation.
 The library likely.js is tried first.
 And it uses matrix factorization.
-When the row or column gets more than 1000 elements, the program will run out of memory.
+When the row or column gets more than 1,000 elements, the program will run out of memory.
 So raccoon.js is implemented finally.
-It works fine for 10,000 of training reocords.
+It works fine for 10,000 of training reocords using Redis.
 Here are basic features of the algorithm:
   * Jaccard Coefficient for Similarity
   * K-Nearest Neighbors Algorithm for Recommendations
   * Wilson Score Confidence Interval for a Bernoulli Parameter
-  * Redis

 ### Result
 Recommendations for all active users are saved in Elasticsearch.